codescape/jira-scrum-poker/docs/support.md

 title: Get Support
 ---

-There are many reasons to get in contact and we are always happy to hear from you.
+There are many reasons to get in contact, and we are always happy to hear from you.
 You can communicate in English and German language with us.
 Please choose your preferred channel to get in contact: